WinterAxis/ESV-MD-Bible/The_Bible_esv/24_Jeremiah/Jer_13.md

 I myself will lift up your skirts over your face, and your shame will be seen.

 ###### 27
 I have seen your abominations, your adulteries and neighings, your lewd whorings, on the hills in the field.
 Woe to you, O Jerusalem!
-How long will it be before you are made clean?" ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+How long will it be before you are made clean?"

 ***